The largest Christian church doesn’t use the word “Christian”, rather it uses the word “Catholic”; the Roman Catholic Church.

 This system is different from Apostolic succession in that the holy spirit acts to ordain those who would be of the best service, and supplies that service to whatever congregation needs it.
 An apostle or prophet could go in and ordain the new overseer (bishop) of a community.

-The model also in the books of Acts is that ordinary people had churches in their homes.
-There is nothing that says Lydia or Aquila and Priscilla were either bishops or apostles, prophets, pastors, evangelists, teachers.
+The model also in the books of Acts is that some who were considered disciples had churches in their homes.
+There is nothing that identifies Lydia or Aquila and Priscilla as bishops or apostles or prophets or pastors or evangelists or teachers.
 Yet they are described as “having churches.”
+If we accept that having a church is equivalent to overseeing a church then Lydia, Aquila and Priscilla would be considered overseers or bishops.

 That this kind of misunderstanding could develop in such a short time is not that unfathomable in history.
 Christ rose about 33 AD, and Peter and Paul departed in the mid 60’s AD.
 Ignatius is writing about 110 AD.
 That makes the time interval that has passed at say 45 – 78 years since Jesus, Peter, and Paul were around.
 Our current year is 2010.
 How many things are misunderstood from the 30’s, 40’s, 50’s, and 60’s now?
 And we have things on media that didn’t exist 2000 years ago.